soracom/soracom-sdk-swift/README.md

 #### The Payload class

 This introduces the `Payload` object.
-Both `Request` and `Response` use the `Payload` class to represent the data payload that is sent in the HTTP body.
+Both `Request` and `Response` use the `Payload` class to represent the data payload that is sent in the HTTP message body.

 The `Payload` class is in many ways similar to a Swift dictionary.
 It can be initialized like a Swift dictionary: